KanHatakeyama/annealing_project/README.md

 # Note
 - In the paper, Fujitsu digital annealer is used for annealing.
 - The annealer is not open for public.
-So, an CPU-based module, Blueqat is used in the demos instead.
+Therefore, an CPU-based module, Blueqat is used in the demos instead.

 # Author
 - Kan Hatakeyama-Sato